adelolmo/heroscribe/README.md

 ## What's new in this version of Heroscribe?

-- Add your notes to the quest
+- Your quest notes correctly exported to PDF even if they extend to multiple pages
 - Install and remove `Icon Packs` from `https://www.heroscribe.org/icons.html` with a single click

 ## Examples